Saturday, December 7, 2024

 LITTLE GIANT

-At a time when there were bigger stars than Israel Vazquez, he was a perfect garnishment for the business, the tasty side dish that was often better than the main course.
+At a time when there were bigger stars than Israel Vazquez, he was a perfect garnishment for the business, the side dish that was often better than the main course.
 He was no-nonsense.
 He lived for boxing.
 When he died this week, he took a lot with him.

 - Don Stradley